Images of Corns and Calluses Overview (5)

-Corns are primarily located on the feet, particularly the toes.
-However, corns can appear anywhere that foot friction occurs, whether it is on top of the foot and even on the sole.
+Corns are primarily located on the feet, especially the toes.
+However, corns can appear anywhere that foot friction occurs, including on top of the foot and even on the sole of the foot.

-Corns are a benign condition and may not require medical evaluation.
-However, if corns become very painful, evaluation should be sought.
+Corns are a common and harmless condition that may not require medical care.
+However, if corns become very painful or start to grow, seek medical care.

-Patients with certain medical conditions, such as diabetes or connective tissue disease, have an increased risk of complications associated with corns, and they should seek medical evaluation.
+Additionally, individuals with certain medical conditions, such as diabetes or a connective tissue disease, have an increased risk of complications associated with corns; if you have such a condition, seek medical evaluation.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.

 James WD, Elston D, Treat JR, Rosenbach MA.
 Andrew’s Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2019.

 Kang S, Amagai M, Bruckner AL, et al. Fitzpatrick’s Dermatology.
 9th ed.
 New York, NY: McGraw-Hill Education; 2019.